digital-asset/daml/docs/source/ops/connect/auth0.rst

 running.
 You should be able to log in with Auth0, exchange messages, and set up an auto-reply trigger, all by connecting your browser to ``https://$DOMAIN/``.

-Manually Setting Up the Daml Components
+Manually setting up the Daml components
 ***************************************

 For simplicity, we assume that all of the Daml components will run on a single